SandAI-org/MagiAttention/_pages/magiattn.md

 ### Attention Sink

-integrate FFA, as well as Flash-Attention, with attention sink ?
+Please check this [blog post](https://sandai-org.github.io/MagiAttention/blog/ffa_with_sink) about how to integrate Flex-Flash-Attention, MagiAttention, as well as Flash-Attention, with the learnable attention sink mechanism.

-TODO ...

 ## Future Work